ropensci-archive/roweb2/content/technotes/2018-05-25-vcr-http-request-cacahing.md

 ## Why vcr and webmockr?

-The power of both vcr and webockr is they abstract away the gory details, and present a single user interface to (eventually) many different HTTP R libraries (only `crul` right now, but `curl` and `httr` are in development).
+The power of both vcr and webmockr is they abstract away the gory details, and present a single user interface to (eventually) many different HTTP R libraries (only `crul` right now, but `curl` and `httr` are in development).
 In addition, though not available yet, vcr will have many different serialization formats; it has only YAML now, but could include JSON and other formats.
 Both packages will handle a relatively complex set of use cases that come from many years of input from lots of users.

 <br>